vp-cap/data-lib/README.md

 # Data lib

-VP-CAP Database and Storage interaction library
+VP-CAP Database and Storage interaction librarycurrently

+It exposes a db and storage interface to be used by other services.
+Currently has MongoDB and IPFS implementation.

+Refer architecture[https://github.com/vp-cap/architecture] for more details

 ## References
 - https://github.com/mongodb/mongo-go-driver